Why Every Pet Owner Needs A Hallway Pet Gate Now

 Inspect Moving Parts

-Lubricate hinges, latches, and locks every few months for smooth operation.
+Lubricate hinges, latches, and locks periodically to ensure smooth operation.

 Tighten Fixtures